MinaProtocol/mina/automation/terraform/monitoring/README.md

 To enable variability when defining these rules, implement each rule set or group by using the *terraform* [template_file](https://registry.terraform.io/providers/hashicorp/template/latest/docs/data-sources/file) and `(${ ... })` templating mechanisms for including variable substitution where appropriate. (**Note:** Variable substitutions are *optional* and provided as defaults.
 You can completely define alert rules according to a custom specification).

-A standard set of such testnet alert rules based on templates is defined [here](https://github.com/MinaProtocol/mina/blob/develop/automation/terraform/modules/testnet-alerts/templates/testnet-alert-rules.yml.tpl#L6) and must be edited when you add rules to be applied to all testnets.
+You must edit the `testnet-alert-rules.yml.tpl` file when you add rules to be applied to all testnets.
+A standard set of such testnet alert rules based on templates is defined in the [testnet-alert-rules.yml.tpl](https://github.com/MinaProtocol/mina/blob/develop/automation/terraform/modules/testnet-alerts/templates/testnet-alert-rules.yml.tpl#L6) file.

 Generally, when adding or updating alerts:
 1. Consult [Grafanacloud's Prometheus Explorer](https://o1testnet.grafana.net/explore?orgId=1&left=%5B%22now-1h%22,%22now%22,%22grafanacloud-o1testnet-prom%22,%7B%7D%5D) to ensure the metric to alert on is collected by infrastructure's Prometheus instances.
 If missing, reach out on the Mina Protocol Discord in the [#reliability-engineering](https://discord.com/channels/484437221055922177/610580493859160072) channel for help on getting the alert added.
-1. Apply alerting changes to *testnet-alert-rules.yml.tpl* based on the aforementioned Prometheus query language and alerting rules config.
+1. Apply alerting changes to *testnet-alert-rules.yml.tpl* based on the Prometheus query language and alerting rules config.

 #### Testing